PycmShoma/IncreasedBatteryCapacity/README.md

 Increased Battery Capacity

 ## Description
-The module corrects the Power and Kernel Profile iles in our roms for custom Lehehe/Nohon batteries..
+The module corrects the Power and Kernel Profile iles in our roms for custom Lehehe/Nohon batteries.
 This fixes the wrong charge and displayed data.

 ## Four releases for: